-If you are having issues with your Traeger grill no longer achieving or maintaining the set temperature the control panel may be faulty.
-However, how can you be sure that’s where the problem lies?
+If you are having issues with your Traeger grill no longer achieving or maintaining the set temperature, the control panel may be faulty.
+But how can you be sure that’s where the problem lies?

 Step 1: Thoroughly Clean The Pellet Grill

-Secondly, you are going to have to decrease the RTD temperature sensor within the grill.
-If you are not sure how to do this I have a post on how to properly clean a pellet grill.
+Secondly, you are going to have to de-grease the RTD temperature sensor within the grill.
+If you are not sure how to do this, I have a post on how to properly clean a pellet grill.

 Step 2: Put Some Pellets In The Hopper And Turn On The Pellet Grill